jes/pngcam/README.md

             Set the distance to move the tool over per pass in mm.
             Default: 5

+        --step-forward MM
+            Set the distance to step forward for each point in the path.
+If the part contains features that are substantially smaller than the step-over, then you can use --step-forward to make sure you don't cut through them.
+            Default: takes value from --step-over

         --xy-feed-rate MM/MIN
             Set the maximum feed rate in X/Y plane in mm/min.
             Default: 400